mkutz/screenplay-workshop-parabank/README.md

 As you can see, all existing tests extend [BaseTest] which does the basic common setup, so let's create a [BaseScreenplay] first to do the same.

-// Create (empty) BaseScreenplay class

-OK, so instead of the [HomePage], we will use an [Actor] instance to interact with the application.
-So let's create that class.

-// Create Actor class

-Just like in the [BaseTest], we want to make sure our WebDriver is set up before, and teared down after all tests have been executed, so we can copy these to methods over.

-// Copy setUpWebDriver method

-We also like delete all cookies and have the driver set the main page before each test, so we can copy the `reset` method as well.

-// Copy reset method
+// Copy BaseTest, rename to BaseScreenplay

 Instead of the [HomePage], let's create a new class [Actor] and create an instance as a field of our [BaseScreenplay].
 As the name of the field, we should use the __role__ the actor will play.
 In our case that role will be a simple user, so let's name the field `user`.

 // Replace HomePage field with Actor

+So let's create that class.

-// Let Idea create Actor class
+// Create Actor class

 For logging purposes, let's give the actor a name and override the `toString` method to return it.

 // Create `name` field
 // Override `toString` with return name
+// Switch back to BaseScreenplay

-We could now simply give the WebDriver to the Actor and start adding methods, like login, register or even transfer founds to the [Actor] class.
+We could now simply give the WebDriver to the Actor and start adding methods, like `login`, `register` or even `transferFunds` to the [Actor] class.
-This would be pretty straight forward.
-Our tests would gain some readability.
+This would be pretty straight forward, and our tests would gain some readability.
 We could put knowledge and state into fields of our actor instance.

-However, we would end up with a class potentially even larger than our largest page objects as this class would be a collection of _all_ use cases of our application!
+However, we would end up with a class even larger than our largest page objects as this class would be a collection of _all_ use cases of our application!

 To avoid that, the screenplay pattern breaks everything down into generic interfaces for the [Actor] to work with.

 The first of these interfaces is the [Ability].
-The [Actor] uses abilities, to interact with the application.
-So let's create a Set of abilities as a field of our [Actor].
+Let's create that interface without any methods.
+It will simply mark classes as abilities.

+// Create [Ability] interface

+The one ability we will be working with in this course will be named `BrowseTheWeb`.
+It simply wraps a `WebDriver` instance.

-// Create the `abilities` field
+// Create `BrowseTheWeb` with `WebDriver` field and getter.

-// Let Idea create the `Ability` interface
+For logging purposes we also override the `toString` method to return which kind of `WebDriver` – and hence which kind of browser – the instance wraps.

+// Override `toString`

+// Switch to [BaseScreenplay]

+In our [BaseScreenplay] we can now wrap the `WebDriver` and give it to the user.
+For this we use a new method `can` for our Actor, which takes an Ability object.

-To add abilities to the [Actor], we  create a method `can`, which will return `this`, so we chain methods like this and set up and assign an [Actor] instance in only one line.
+To add abilities to the [Actor], we'll use a method called `can`, which will return `this`, so we chain methods like this and set up and assign an [Actor] instance in only one line.

-// Create builder method `can`

-To access abilities, we create a method `getAbiliy` which will return the instance of the requested [Ability] class or throw a [MissingAbilityException], which should tell us in its message who was not able to do what.
-So let's create that.

-// Implement `getAbility`
-// Let Idea Create `MissingAbilityException` and implement it

-Let's implement that interface and create the [BrowseTheWeb] ability, which simply wraps a WebDriver instance and provides a getter for it.

-// Create `BrowseTheWeb` ability with `webDriver` field and getter

-Since we are storing abilities in a HashSet, we should also override `equals` and `hashCode` and for logging purposes, we also override `toString`.
-So let's rely on our IDE to generate those.

-// Let Idea create `equals`, `hashCode` and `toString`

-Now let's instantiate the [BrowseTheWeb] in our [BaseScreenplay] and add it to the [Actor]'s abilities using the `can` method.

-// In `BaseScreenplay`, add a `can` to the `user` instance and give it a `BrowseTheWeb` instance
+// Add a call to the `can` method

-Reading the setup line now is still a bit strange due to the `new` keyword.
-We can get rid of that by using a static method to initialize [BrowseTheWeb].
-Let's call it `browseTheWebWith`, to make the line almost plain English.
+Let's implement the `can` method.

-// Add the static initializer for `BrowseTheWeb`, use it
+// Let Idea create the `can` method and switch to it

-We now have the basic setup for a screenplay.
+In order to be able to get an ability from an Actor, we implement a `uses` method, which will return an instance for a requested ability class.

+As we want to avoid casts on the caller side, we return not an Ability, but a generic type A, which extends Ability.
+This way, we will get a BrowseTheWeb instance instead of a ominous Ability when we ask for it.

+Just returning the object from the map does not work, as it would be of type Ability and not A.
+There's also the risk that a requested ability is not contained in the actor's abilities, and we don't want to have null checks on the caller side.
+By putting the object into an Optional:
+- First we use the map method to cast the object into the given ability class,
+- Then we throw an exception in case it is not present.

+The exception should be a `RuntimeException`, as we usually don't want to catch it.
+It should also have a  most concise message that tells us why the screenplay was cancelled/failed.
+In this implementation the message might be "John misses the ability to BrowseTheWeb".

+// Switch back to BaseScreenplay

+Looking at our [BaseScreenplay], it is now ready to direct our [Actor], which also has the [Ability], which will enable __actions__ to interact with the __elements__ of our application.

 In the next part we'll transform our first test to the new structure.

 #### Questions